Understanding how forex chart work goes hand in hand with technical analysis. In the previous section, we learned what are technical indicators.

 As the name suggests, a three-line break chart plots opposite line when price moves at least above or below the previous three lines.
 This gives the trader a great way to view trends in the markets, without any noise.

 But because the three-line break chart is independent of time, there are not many indicators you can use with this technique.
 Tick data once again plays an important role in a three-line break chart.

 Because this is not a popular charting technique, there is no native support for this chart type in many forex charting platforms.

 Range bars show the same price increment or decrement.
 The range bar closes near the high or low.
 Tick data is important for range bars to work.
 You can see, the range bar value to a certain number of ticks.

 Depending on this value, the range bars then depict price, every time there is an 8-tick movement in the market.

 Range bars are similar to Renko bars.
 The only difference is that Range bars resemble candlesticks while Renko bars are stacked on top of each other.

 What is a point and figure chart?

-The point and figure chart is the most unique chart types of all.
-Going by the name, the point and figure chart plots a series of O and X.
+The point and figure chart is the most unique chart type of all.
+Going by the name, the point and figure chart plot a series of O and X.